(!) – section contains new content

 First, a disclaimer.
 I am not affiliated with any transportation agencies.
 However, I am a member of the Rail Passengers Association.

 Now let’s get to the fun part!

-This series of posts will address the broken NYC subway system.
+This volume addresses the broken NYC subway system.
 NYTIP prescribes a three-point plan for the NYC Subway, in this order:

 - Central Park West

 - Enhanced NYC Subway service guide (v0.8.0 – Microsoft Excel file – 30.1 kB)